PhD in Nursing

 NRSG 581 (3) Leadership in Knowledge Application and Translation

-Through an examination of philosophies, theories and praxis in the application of nursing knowledge, this graduate level course will prepare students to lead innovative research, education and practice in knowledge application and translation.
+Through an examination of philosophies, theories and praxis in the application of nursing knowledge, this course will prepare students to lead innovative research, education and practice in knowledge application and translation.

 Pre-requisites: NRSG 504 (or equivalent graduate level course in knowledge and evidence-based practice).